 The boardwalk is roughly a mile, but we typically don’t walk the whole thing.
 Watch the waves crashing on the rocks dotting the coastline, relax on a bench, and/or just walk through the wildflowers surrounding the pathway!

-You can head to hang at the beach for a bit, but it’s not our favorite one by far (much better beaches a bit south in my opinion).
+You can hang at the beach for a bit, but it’s not our favorite beach on the coast (much better beaches a bit south in my opinion).
+Perfect for a stroll with some coffee in hand!

 45. Linn’s Easy as Pie Cafe (Cambria)